 "Everyone should consider becoming a foster parent.
 I wasn't sure at first if I would have what it takes.
 After speaking with Jane, she made me so comfortable and answered my questions, I realized I don't have to be perfect or a certain kind of woman.
 I have love to give!"

-Many cultures, lifestyles, family make-up, and experiences are represented.
+Many cultures, lifestyles, family make-up, and experiences are represented in training.
 Many prospective foster parents are married couples and some are getting licensed as a single foster parent.
-Couples from the LGBT community are almost always represented as are retired foster parents who have decided to give fostering another go.
+The majority of classes include and welcome LGBT foster parents and often retired foster parents who have decided to give fostering another go.
 It is through this diversity that classroom engagement exists.
 If foster care requirements are met and relationships are healthy and stable CCR welcomes all adults over 25 years old to apply and begin the process to be a foster parent.

 Like all past training, the diversity of the prospective foster parents were encouraging and exciting.
 Diversity among the group means that a diverse group of foster kids can be served.